-|Home | Contact Us | Online Services | Newsletter | FMO Annual Reports | Fire Safety Articles | FAQ | Resources for the Fire Services|
+|Home | Contact Us | Online Services | FMO Annual Reports | Fire Safety Articles | Resources for the Fire Services|

-Fireworks Law & Regulations
+Federal and State Fireworks Laws & Regulations

-Fireworks Are Legal in The State of Maine with some exceptions as described below.
+Fireworks Are legal in the State of Maine with some exceptions as described below.

-Under Chapter 416 "An Act to Legalize the Sale, Possession and Use of Fireworks" fireworks have been broken into three categories as follows:
+Under Chapter 416 "An Act to Legalize the Sale, Possession and Use of Fireworks", fireworks have been broken into three categories as follows:

-Consumer Fireworks has the same meaning as in 27 Code of
+1. "Consumer Fireworks" has the same meaning as in 27 Code of

 Federal Regulations, Section 555.11 or subsequent provision, but includes only products that are tested